mebusw/AI-RAG----/README.md

 ## Setup

 1. register LLM and put the API_KEY and base_url of API into `.env` file
-2. create a virtual env of Python 3.12 (Can't be higher)
+2. create a virtual env of Python 3.12 (Can't be higher version, since httpx error)
 ```bash
 pyenv install 3.12
 pyenv local 3.12